|Course coordinator(s)||prof. dr. PA Zuidema|

 Thesis Forest Ecology and Forest Management

 This course deals with the extraction of resources from natural ecosystems.
 Resource use includes the exploitation of timber, the collection of fruits and resin, the extraction of wood for biomass production, hunting of animals.
 Ideally such resources are exploited in a sustainable way, but how should that be defined?
 And how is sustainable resource use quantified?
-And, how does resource availability fluctuate over time?
-In the course, these and other questions will be treated.
+Or, how does resource availability fluctuate over time?
+In this course, these and other questions will be treated.
 Students will get hands-on experience in quantifying effects of resource utilization on future resource availability and ecosystem characteristics.

 In this course we will treat the following topics: